-Parochial Vicar: Rev. Rheo Castillo Ofalsa
+Parochial Vicar: Rev. Gregory P. Carl

-The members of Our Lady of Fatima parish make their home at St. Peter Church and use the church and parish facilities.
+The members of Our Lady of Fatima Parish make their home at St. Peter Church and use the church and parish facilities.

-Fr.
-Loi was ordained a secular priest on May 14, 1968 for the Diocese of Long-Xuyen, Vietnam.
-During his time as a priest in Vietnam he was once incarcerated by the communist government for 4 months because he would not renounce his fidelity to the Roman Catholic Church.
+Father Loi was ordained a secular priest on May 14, 1968 for the Diocese of Long-Xuyen, Vietnam.
+During his time as a priest in Vietnam he was once incarcerated by the communist government for four months because he would not renounce his fidelity to the Roman Catholic Church.
 He escaped Vietnam by boat in 1980 and arrived in the United States in 1981.
 He was invited by friends to Omaha in 1981 and has ever since cared for the Vietnamese-speaking peoples of the Archdiocese of Omaha.

 Deacon John J. Zak

 Deacon John Zak and his lovely wife, Mary, are the parents to 13 children and became members of St. Peter Church in 1988.
-He was ordained a permanent deacon of the Archdiocese of Omaha on November 1, 1998.
+He was ordained a Permanent Deacon of the Archdiocese of Omaha on November 1, 1998.